Ahcene-B/clustering-Module/README.md

     - `kari`,`knmi`,`kacc` Adjusted Rand index, Normalized Mutual Information and Accuracy of the predicted label by k-means (`klbl`),
     - `epc` Duration of the training.

-To train DKM, `dkm.py` accordingly to the indications provided in the [https://github.com/MaziarMF/deep-k-means](authors' repository).
+To train DKM, `dkm.py` accordingly to the indications provided in the [[authors' repository]](https://github.com/MaziarMF/deep-k-means).